 Copayments.
 The fixed dollar amount that an insured person must pay when a service is received before any remaining charges are paid by the insurer.

-Prescription drug plans provide coverage for outpatient prescription drugs.
-Prescription drugs dispensed during a hospital stay are covered as hospital miscellaneous charges.
+Prescription drug plans include both stand-alone drug plans and prescription drug benefits included as part of a medical care plan.
+Outpatient prescription drugs dispensed during a hospital stay are covered as hospital miscellaneous charges.